 Additional Project Outcomes

-A Soil Health website https://extension.umaine.edu/agriculture/soil-health/no-till-and-reduced-tillage/was produced and a section was devoted to no-till and cover crops.
+A Soil Health website https://extension.umaine.edu/agriculture/soil-health/ was produced and a section was devoted to no-till and cover crops.
 Also included on the site are videos highlighting one Maine farm and the benefits of no-till and cover crop on their farm system.
 In addition, a in 2018, a video was produced from the 2018 Maine dairy seminar panel discussion. https://www.youtube.com/watch?time_continue=17&v=JN2QiF0SRgg